madjaqk/explanations/big_O.md

 Continuing from above, if your function does a linear-time operation once for every item in your input, or a constant-time operation n times for every item, it takes `O(n^2)`, or quadratic, time.
 For bubble sort, each loop through the list comparing and potentially swapping adjacent elements takes linear time, and it could take up to n times through the list before everything's in order.
 Other `O(n^2)` algorithms include:

-* Finding a value in a 2-dimensional array (an array of arrays)
+* Checking if a value is in a 2-dimensional array (an array of arrays)
 * Selection sort
 * Insertion sort
 * Pretty much any other sort easy enough that you might think to implement it by hand